psychemedia/storytelling-notes/ace_of_spades.md

 Richard Harding was capitally indicted for forging and counterfeiting certain stamps, or Stamp Office marks, of the Ace of Spades, on playing cards, and vending and uttering the same knowng them to be forged and counterfeited, contrary to the statute of the 44th of the King.

-This was a trial of cosiderable interest, carried on at the prosecution of the Commissioners of Stamp Duties.
+This was a trial of considerable interest, carried on at the prosecution of the Commissioners of Stamp Duties.
 The prisoner was a cardmaker, in a most eminent and respectable line of trade, and carried on his busienss at two different houses, licensed for the purpose, viz. in Hereford-street, Oxford-road, and in Green0street, Grosvenor-square.
 The suspicions against the prisoner were excited in the Commissioners by the very small number of stamps he took out, in proportion to the extensive line of business he carried on; in consequence of which they employed persons to purchase different quantities of cards at his hiouse, from the examination of which the forgeries were detected.

 The prosecution was opened by Mr, Dampier, and the case stated by the Attorney General; Mr. Garrow and Mr. Knapp qwere also for the prosecution; and Mr. Alley and Mr. Gurney for the prisoner.